Chapter 39

 IN HIS NAME THE NATIONS, WHICH ARE THE GENTILES, WILL PUT THEIR HOPE - Mat.
 12:21

 Even while Jesus was physically here upon the earth this prophecy was being fulfilled.
-For example, in the Gospel according to Luke we read that a centurion of the Roman army placed his hope in Jesus.
-To see this let us read from,
+For example, in the Gospel according to Luke we read about a centurion of the Roman army placed his hope in Jesus.
+This is recorded in,

 Luke 7:1-10